MIFisheriesScience/MIFisheriesScience.github.io/_pages/6000SciComm.md

 - [Graphical assignment summary - PDF](/assets/images/GraphicalSummary.pdf)
 - [Class code of conduct - HTML](/courses/coursesCodeofConduct/) and [PDF](/assets/images/FISHCodeofConduct.pdf)

-TESTING AN ERROR

 ## Course Content

-Slides will be published prior to each lecture, and can be accessed from the links below.
+My goal will be to publish slides by Friday prior to each lecture.
+Slides can be accessed from the links below.

 These slides are designed to be viewed on a computer - **not printed.** They contain hyperlinks to relevant content.